-Note 1: This option resolves compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when AppleVTD is enabled on systems where the native DMAR table contains one or more Reserved Memory Regions and iGPU is enabled and more than 16 GB memory is installed.
+Note 1: This option resolves compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when AppleVTD is enabled on systems where the native DMAR table contains one or more Reserved Memory Regions.

-Note 2: This option is not needed on AMD systems.
+Note 2: This option is not needed on AMD systems or any Intel system where the native DMAR table does not contain any Reserved Memory Regions.